England and Wales Cricket Board: Structure and role

 One of the main responsibilities of the ECB is the preparation and development of the teams that represent England at the highest level in Test and ODI play.
 The National Selector, head coach and other coaches are ECB employees.
 The ECB also employs the English Test match captain and other centrally contracted players, as well as being responsible for the National Cricket Performance Centre, currently based at Loughborough University in Leicestershire.

 The long-term strategy to deliver world championships in the men's and women's games had a successful conclusion in the summer of 2019.
 England won the ICC Cricket World Cup for the first time, emulating the feat of their female counterparts, who had become world champions for the fourth time in 2017.

 The ECB is responsible for the financial direction and commercial exploitation of England cricket.
 It raises revenue from the proceeds of sales for tickets at One Day International and Test matches in England and Wales.
 The ECB is also responsible for the generation of income from the sale of sponsorship and broadcasting rights, primarily in relation to the English team.

 Cricket is one of the most popular sports in the UK.
 More than 1.1 million adults attend cricket matches each year, while 2.5 million people play the game at all levels in England and Wales.
 Almost 10 million people – about 20% of the adult population – follow the sport.
 Since 2009, 4 million schoolchildren have been introduced to cricket by the Chance To Shine programme.

 In 2017 the ECB signed a new media rights deal valued at £1.1 billion to cover the five years between 2020 and 2024.
 This deal will be used to fund a broad range of initiatives across the sport at all levels, including a guaranteed and unprecedented £475 million to fund the county network – First-Class Counties, National Counties and County Boards.

-While the ECB administers all aspects of English cricket, the laws of the game remain in the control of MCC.
+While the ECB administers all aspects of English cricket, the laws of the game remain under the control of MCC.